-Second, our setting allows us to compare the effects of partial versus full administrative decentralization.
-We are unaware of any other study that is able to do such a comparison within the same country.
-Some studies have focused on providing evidence towards specific mechanisms (e.g. Dal Bó et al. (2021) highlight the informational advantage of subordinate levels of government).
-While our results are consistent with prior studies that document heterogeneous effects of decentralization in poor versus rich areas (Galiani et al., 2008), our main focus is on heterogeneous effects based on differences in the devolution process.
+Second, our context allows us to compare the effects of partial versus full administrative decentralization.
+We are unaware of any other study that is able to do such an empirical comparison within the same country.
+Previous studies have typically focused on providing evidence towards specific mechanisms (e.g. Dal Bó et al. (2021) highlight the informational advantage of subordinate levels of government), examined heterogeneous effects of decentralization in different types of areas (Galiani et al., 2008) or provided descriptive case studies highlighting the importance of local governments having authority over local service providers (Ahmad et al., 2006).